zdravkov/kendo-docs/api/framework/widget.md

 ### one

 Attaches a handler to an event.
 The handler is executed only once.
-More info can be found in the [one](/api/framework/observable#one) section of the kendo.Observable API reference.
+Examples and more info can be found in the [one](/api/framework/observable#one) section of the
+`kendo.Observable` API reference.

 ### trigger

 Executes all handlers attached to the given event.
-More info can be found in the [trigger](/api/framework/observable#trigger) section of the kendo.Observable API reference.
+More info can be found in the [trigger](/api/framework/observable#trigger) section of the
+`kendo.Observable` API reference.

 ### unbind

 Remove a previously attached event handler.
-More info can be found in the [unbind](/api/framework/observable#unbind) section of the kendo.Observable API reference.
+More info can be found in the [unbind](/api/framework/observable#unbind) section of the
+`kendo.Observable` API reference.